kartikajls/kartikajls/README.md

 ![IMG](https://github.com/kartikajls/SQL-mini-course/assets/98092595/f4cb02b9-3634-4913-a21c-af0fcd00827e)

 # Hi, there !!
-My name is Kartika and this is my github.
+My name is Jati and this is my github.
 This Github is create to support my portfolio.
 I hope you can see my project and take a banefit.

 <p> 📧 My Email: kartikajls.id@gmail.com</p>